prose/prose/README.md

 Prose is hosted at [Prose.io](http://prose.io), or you can use on your own server.
 For installation instructions and contributing guidelines, please [read contributing.md](CONTRIBUTING.md).

+### Getting help

+Have questions?
+Jump into the #prose channel on irc.freenode.net.

+New to Internet Relay Chat?
+[Join quickly & easily using your Web browser](http://webchat.freenode.net/?randomnick=1&channels=%23prose&prompt=1&uio=d4) or sign-up for a no-cost account on [IRCcloud](https://www.irccloud.com/).

 ### Help contribute

 Prose project is currently looking for [new maintainers](https://github.com/prose/prose/issues/743).